Peaches and Cream Muffin Tin Mini Pies

 Peach Filling

 - In a small bowl, mix the peach slides, lemon juice, brown sugar, and flour until the peaches are covered.
 Set aside.
-Note – You can reserve the juices from the peaches to brush on the peach slices before and after baking the pies.
+Note – You can reserve the juices from the peaches to brush on the peach slices before and baking the pies.2 fresh peaches, sliced, 1 teaspoon lemon juice, 1 tablespoon light brown sugar, 2 teaspoons all-purpose flour

-- Baking – Preheat the oven to 375F degrees and adjust the oven rack to the middle position.
+- Bake the Pies – Preheat the oven to 375F degrees and adjust the oven rack to the middle position.
 Lightly grease 4 muffin cups in the muffin baking pan.

 - Remove the chilled dough from the refrigerator and let it come to room temperature for at least 15 minutes.
 Lightly flour your work surface.
 Cut the dough disc into 4 equal pieces.
 Working with one piece at a time, gently shape the dough into a ball, and roll into a 6-inch diameter circle.
 Press the dough circles into the prepared muffin cups – working the dough so it touches the bottom of the cup, and leaving about a 1/2-inch overhang.
 Trim off any excess, and crimp the edges of the dough – just as you would a regular pie dough.